 Technically, the term that applies when your passport has expired recently or is due to expire in the next year is a passport “re-issue.”

-As I mentioned, re-issue is when your passport is due to expire or has already expired after it’s original 10-year validity (or 5 years in case of children up to 15 years of age) and you need a new Indian passport booklet issued.
+As I mentioned, re-issue is when your passport is due to expire or has already expired after its original 10-year validity (or five years in case of children up to 15 years of age).
+You need a new Indian passport booklet issued.